Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - Put a hand on your chest and say: "This is uncomfortable, not impossible."

-This is not suppression.
-Suppression says, “Do not feel that.”
-Behavioral containment says, “Feel that — and do not let the old behavior run the whole system.”
+Suppression says, "Do not feel that."
+Behavioral containment says, "Feel that, and do not let the old behavior run the whole system."
+Suppression kills the signal.
+Containment keeps the signal and changes the response.

-Research on habits supports the practicality of this frame.
-Habits become tied to stable contexts and repeated cue-response patterns over time; changing behavior often requires changing the cue, the response, or the environment rather than simply demanding more willpower from the same context.5
+Research on habits supports this frame.
+Habits become tied to stable contexts and repeated cue-response patterns over time; changing behavior often requires changing the cue, the response, or the environment rather than demanding more willpower from the same context.1

-Use triggers and still points to make wisdom show up during the day
+Use triggers and still points to make wisdom available during the day

-Eric’s core behavior-change insight is that the problem is often forgetting.
-People do not necessarily lack sincere values; they forget them when life gets busy, the body gets tense, or the old pattern takes over.6
+Eric's core behavior-change insight: the problem is usually forgetting.
+People do not lack sincere values.
+They forget them when life gets busy, the body gets tense, or the old pattern takes over.

 That is why he builds spiritual habits around triggers.